1. Home

 Reset Settings option

-This will reset all the values to the default values under Custom Order Numbers tab.
+This will reset all the values to the default values under the Custom Order Numbers tab.

 For instance, say the existing custom order number for the new order is #WPN1SCR as shown below: